lifeofmiguel/BBallinfo/README.md

 ## Installation
 Add

-# Development
-After checking out the repo, run bin/setup to install dependencies.

-To install this gem onto your local machine, run bundle exec rake install.
-To release a new version, update the version number in version.rb, and then run bundle exec rake release, which will create a git tag for the version, push git commits and tags, and push the .gem file to rubygems.org.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/lifeofmiguel/basketball-db.

 ## License
-The gem is available as open source under the terms of the MIT License.
+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).